About

 You are going to LOVE these Roasted Acorn Squash Nourish Bowls.
 Packed with so much goodness like kale, quinoa, roasted chickpeas and red onion – tons of flavor and texture.
 Vegan, gluten-free and great for meal prep or a healthy dinner!

-acorn squash nourish bowl pinterest this recipe
+acorn squash nourish bowl pinterest

 So I admit it has been quite a long time since I’ve shared a fresh new healthy power bowl recipe here on FMK.
 It’s never my intention to go this long without sharing a savory dish but sometimes (often times) it happens!